Dr. Khastagir Government Girls' High School

 Dr. Khastagir Government Girls' High School is a governmental secondary school in Chattogram, Bangladesh.
 It is near Jamal Khan, in the central part of the city.
-It was established by Annadacharan Khastagir.
+It was established by Annadacharan Khastgir.

 History

 The school celebrated 100 years in operation in 2007.
 Many of its alumnae gathered to join in the three-day-long celebration.
 The celebration ended with participating students, teachers and guests singing Tagore's "Purano Sei Diner Kotha".

 Academics

 The school follows the general national curriculum of the Bangladeshi education system and provides education to girls from primary (starting from grade 5) to secondary level (grades 6 to 10).

 There are two academic terms in the year.
 The first starts around mid-June and ends at the beginning of July.
 The final term starts around last-November and ends at the beginning of November.

 The students have a month-long summer holiday after the first term and winter holidays after their final term.